csswizardry/csswizardry.github.com/case-studies/raspberry-pi-code-club-workshop.md

 where I am through self-teaching, open source, and the knowledge of others.
-It’s because of this that I guest lecture at certain universities, and have a bit of a soft spot for non-traditional education resources: The Raspberry Pi Foundation is a great cause to get behind.
+It’s because of this that I guest lecture at certain universities, and have a bit of a soft spot for non-traditional education resources: The Raspberry Pi Foundation felt like a great cause for me to get behind.

 Our working engagement was to be a single day workshop, on-site at Raspberry Pi’s Cambridge offices.
 The ‘work’ started the night before, when four of us met